Our Board

 • Sally Charnow

 Sally Charnow has been an active member of Kolot since 2003 and a fellow traveller since the beginning.
-A Professor of Modern European, Postcolonial History, and Women’s Studies at Hofstra University, she brings together her interdisciplinary training in Performance Studies and History writing on issues related to cultural production, art and politics, and minority subcultures in modern France and beyond.
+A Professor of Modern European, Postcolonial History, and Women’s Studies at Hofstra University, she brings together her interdisciplinary training in Performance Studies and History, writing on issues related to cultural production, art and politics, and minority subcultures in modern France and beyond.
 She is the author of Theatre, Politics and Markets in Fin-de-Siècle Paris: Staging Modernity (Palgrave, 2005), Edmond Fleg and Jewish Minority Culture in Twentieth-Century France (Routledge, UK, 2021), editor of The Great War and Artistic Expressions, A Hundred Years On (Peter Lang, 2021).
 Her articles and reviews have appeared in the collected volume Revising Dreyfus: Art and Law (Brill, 2014) and Europe through the Eyes of the Other (Wilfred Laurier, 2013), Radical History Review, American Historical Review, French History, Modern and Contemporary France, and H-France.
 Along with family and work, nurturing vibrant communal Jewish life has been a mainstay of her life.

 • BC Craig